offpepe/movie-library/README.md

 ## What was worked

-- Setup a React appp
+- Setup a React app
 - Create routes with react router
 - handle of data with context api
 - handle with renderization of components with useEffect and useState from react hooks